kevintr303/Discord_Crypto_Bot/README.md

 4. `$gb coins` Links to the CryptoCompare website that shows all coin types

 ## Why did I make this?
 Well, mostly for fun and as a learning experience.
 I wanted to create something that might be useful and thought, "hey, bitcoin's pretty popular right now.
 I should make a discord bot that tells you the current price," And so I did.
-This also marks my very first repository on GitHub.
+This also marks my very first repository on GitHub(and first Discord bot).
 At the time of writing this, I have been learning Python for about 4-5 months now, so the code isn't the greatest.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)